 I definitely recommend trying to do some painting using Q-tips with your kids.
 It’s a really great activity for toddlers and not as messy at regular painting.

-Finally, don’t forget to download your Q-tip painting templates and/or scroll down to grab your FREE printables below.
+Finally, don’t forget to download your Q-tip painting templates or grab your Q-tip Painting Sheets FREEBIE.

 Other toddler crafts that might interest you: